tinacms/tina.io/content/docs/getting-started/backends.md

 ## Other backends

-Tina is fairly un-opinionated about how it receives data to edit, or where that data is stored.
+Tina is fairly unopinionated about how it receives data to edit, or where that data is stored.
 The backend you choose depends on your project and the React meta-framework you may be using.
 Currently, there are numerous packages to support Git & GitHub workflows, but Tina is designed to potentially work with any data source.
 We have also made working prototypes to source data from [Strapi](/guides/nextjs/tina-with-strapi/overview) and Contentful (not yet documented).

 Please refer to the [guides](/guides) for in-depth information on setting up various backends.
 Also, refer to [the forum](https://community.tinacms.org/) to read about other developers' unique configurations.
 As always, reach out to the Tina Team on [the forum](https://community.tinacms.org/) if you have an integration or backend idea and would like guidance or feedback on how to get started.